fannie1208/EM-research-group/content/authors/程春/_index.md

 bio: A short bio.

 interests:
-  - xxx
+  - PhD in Stanford University
-  - xxx
+  - MEng in Massachusetts Institute of Technology
-  - xxx
+  - BSc in Massachusetts Institute of Technology

 education:
   courses: